greenelab/covid19-review/content/95-ismms-himc-appendix.md

     ST3GAL4*; this suggests wider mechanism of neuronal infectivity in other coronaviruses.

+#### Credit

-*Review by Samarth Hegde as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn school of medicine, Mount Sinai.*
+*Review by Samarth Hegde as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*